 Resort Development Overview

 . . . . .
-Invest in a Holiday Property
+Invest in a Karoo Lifestyle Property

-The resort development has twelve subdivided stands (Resort Zone-II) for holiday homes for sale under full title.
+The resort development has twelve subdivided stands (Resort Zone-II) for homes for sale under full-title.
 These twelve stands are widely distributed across the property, ensuring privacy and wide open spaces around each stand.

 Three of these stands have historic homes on them intended for restoration.
 These are the “Grasdakhuis”, “Koos Ellis se Huis” and the “Boonste Huis”.